-- means, subject to paragraph (b) below, any accounting, (a) bookkeeping, taxation, auditing and assurance services, insolvency and corporate reconstruction, management accounting, management consulting. financial planning/advice, forensic accounting, consumer and commercial credit services, valuation services, transactional accounting or financial reporting activities, but does not include the above activities where they are provided by a Member: - (i) for the Member personally; or - (ii) in the capacity of an employee, in the course of the Member's employment with his or her employer (in either case excluding an employee who controls the quality of the work performed by his or her employer) or for the employer's own use; or - (iii) in the capacity of a contractor to: - A. another Member who holds a Public Practice Certificate: - B. an Approved Practice Entity; or - C. another Member who does not hold a Public Practice Certificate or an entity that provides services of the type described in this paragraph (a), provided (as applicable) that the other Member is a member of a body corporate specified in Appendix 1 and who is permitted by the constitution of such body to provide Public Accounting Services or that the entity is associated with a member of a body corporate specified in Appendix 1 and that entity is permitted by the constitution of such a body corporate to provide Public Accounting Services, provided that the above activities are carried out in the course of the Member's engagement as a contractor with the other Member or entity; however if any services are provided by or on behalf of the holder of (b) an Australian Financial Services Licence (AFSL Entity) that would, but for this paragraph (b), comprise Public Accounting Services, then the AFSL Entity will not for the purposes of Part 9 of these By-Laws be taken to have provided those services.
+- (a) means, subject to paragraph (b) below, any accounting, bookkeeping, taxation, auditing and assurance services, insolvency and corporate reconstruction, management accounting, management consulting, financial planning/advice, forensic accounting, consumer and commercial credit services, valuation services, transactional accounting or financial reporting activities, but does not include the above activities where they are provided by a Member: - (i) for the Member personally; or - (ii) in the capacity of an employee, in the course of the Member's employment with his or her employer (in either case excluding an employee who controls the quality of the work performed by his or her employer) or for the employer's own use; or - (iii) in the capacity of a contractor to: - A. another Member who holds a Public Practice Certificate: - B. an Approved Practice Entity; or - C. another Member who does not hold a Public Practice Certificate or an entity that provides services of the type described in this paragraph (a), provided (as applicable) that the other Member is a member of a body corporate specified in Appendix 1 and who is permitted by the constitution of such body to provide Public Accounting Services or that the entity is associated with a member of a body corporate specified in Appendix 1 and that entity is permitted by the constitution of such a body corporate to provide Public Accounting Services, provided that the above activities are carried out in the course of the Member's engagement as a contractor with the other Member or entity; however means a certificate issued pursuant to By-Law 9.4 permitting a Member to provide Public Accounting Services.

+(b) if any services are provided by or on behalf of the holder of an Australian Financial Services Licence (AFSL Entity) that would, but for this paragraph (b), comprise Public Accounting Services, then the AFSL Entity will not for the purposes of Part 9 of these By-Laws be taken to have provided those services.